r3muxd/MonoGame/Documentation/tutorials/3DGraphics_Overview.md

 As you become comfortable with these ideas, you may want to learn more about the following: manipulating vertices, creating your own effects, applying textures, or improving performance by using index buffers.

-The XNA Framework uses a shader-driven programmable pipeline.
-It requires a graphics card capable of at least Shader Model 2.0.
-The XNA Framework provides a class called [BasicEffect](T_Microsoft_Xna_Framework_Graphics_BasicEffect.md) that encapsulates most of these common operations.
+The MonoGame Framework uses a shader-driven programmable pipeline.
+It requires a graphics card capable of at least Shader Model 2.0, but requirements depend on the platform being targeted.
+The MonoGame Framework provides a class called [BasicEffect](T_Microsoft_Xna_Framework_Graphics_BasicEffect.md) that encapsulates most of these common operations.

 # The Graphics Device

-When you create a game with XNA Game Studio, the XNA application model initializes a graphics device for you.
+When you create a game with MonoGame, the framework initializes a graphics device for you.

 The [GraphicsDeviceManager](T_Microsoft_Xna_Framework_GraphicsDeviceManager.md) initializes the [GraphicsDevice](T_Microsoft_Xna_Framework_Graphics_GraphicsDevice.md) before you call [Game.Initialize](M_Microsoft_Xna_Framework_Game_Initialize.md).
 Before you call [Initialize](M_Microsoft_Xna_Framework_Game_Initialize.md), there are three ways to change the [GraphicsDevice](T_Microsoft_Xna_Framework_Graphics_GraphicsDevice.md) settings: